saqeeba-iqbal/Retail-Sales-EDA/README.md

-#  Exploratory Data Analysis - Retail Sales
+#  Retail-Sales-EDA

-An EDA project on retail sales data to identify trends in customer behavior, product performance, and sales growth.
+   Exploratory Data Analysis on retail sales using Python An EDA project on retail sales data to identify trends in customer behavior, product performance, and sales growth.

 ---